-- PT has a strong base of actors in the Biotechnology sector with a high success rate particularly in the area of blue biotechnology, which in H2020 appeared under SC2.
+- PT has a strong base of actors in the Biotechnology sector26 with a high success rate particularly in the area of blue biotechnology, which in H2020 appeared under SC2.
 The fragmentation of the Biotech sectors across different areas of H2020 (for example green, red and white appeared under SC5 + SC2, SC1 and NMP+B, respectively) hindered national participation.
 Under Horizon Europe Cluster 6 the Biotech blue, green and white sectors will appear together. - In the Biobased Industries partnership (BBI) PT has a good participation, which has been increasing in the later years.
 In addition to some newcomers, the actors have the same profile as those usually participating in biotechnology-related calls (white and blue biotechnology).
-The initial focus of this partnership on forest-based feedstock was enlarged, now encompassing areas such as agri-food and aquatic, which proved to be beneficial for PT stakeholders, as for example for a biotechnology SME that became BIC member and is now coordinating a 6,6 M€ Demo project. - In addition to the traditional calls for collaborative projects under the above-mentioned programmes, PT has also been actively involved in 14 cofund instruments in thematic areas related to this cluster, and this experience should leverage PT's participation in the future partnerships and missions under HEU: - SC2: 4 ERA-NETs (Animal production, Marine technologies, EU-Africa R&I on food & nutrition, Blue economy) and 2 EJP (One Health and Soil) - SC5: 7 ERA-NETs (Biodiversity, Water, Earth observation, Climate services, Aquatic pollutants) - NMBP: 1 ERA-NET (Biotechnologies) - The successful participations of the PT community in other parts of H2020 (ERC, MSCA, INFRA) are also expected to leverage future participations in this Cluster. - Lastly, PT's involvement and experience in the PRIMA programme (2018-2028), directly managed by the PRIMA foundation, focusing activities in areas dealing with water, farming systems and agri-food value chains, should also contribute to a successful future in HEU.
+The initial focus of this partnership on forest-based feedstock was enlarged, now encompassing areas such as agri-food and aquatic, which proved to be beneficial for PT stakeholders, as for example for a biotechnology SME that became BIC member and is now coordinating a 6.6 M€ Demo project. - In addition to the traditional calls for collaborative projects under the above-mentioned programmes, PT has also been actively involved in 14 cofund instruments in thematic areas related to this cluster, and this experience should leverage PT's participation in the future partnerships and missions under HEU: - SC2: 4 ERA-NETs (Animal production, Marine technologies, EU-Africa R&I on food & nutrition, Blue economy) and 2 EJP (One Health and Soil) - SC5: 7 ERA-NETs (Biodiversity, Water, Earth observation, Climate services, Aquatic pollutants) - NMBP: 1 ERA-NET (Biotechnologies) - The successful participation of the PT community in other parts of H2020 (ERC, MSCA, INFRA) are also expected to leverage future participation in this Cluster. - Lastly, PT's involvement and experience in the PRIMA27 programme (2018-2028), directly managed by the PRIMA foundation, focusing activities in areas dealing with water, farming systems and agri-food value chains, should also contribute to a successful future in HEU. - Preliminary results from the first Cluster 6 calls under Horizon Europe, show very promising results for the PT community.
+A total of 199 proposals were submitted, of which 57 were selected for funding (success rate of 28.6%, in line with the overall success rate), corresponding to 2.4% of the EU available funding.
+Out of the 84 entities participating in the selected projects, 15 are participating for the first time in the European R&I Framework Programs and ~48% of the total funding allocated to PT entities (23.9 M€) is directed to companies (11.4 M€).